A browser console permits you to access a remote server using a web browser. Browser consoles provide the following functionality:

-Add the details of the remote device to launch a browser console.
+Add the remote device information to launch a browser console.
 Remote device information must be provided to launch browser consoles.

-A general recommendation is to select the Network Level Authentication (NLA) option on the remote Windows device for secure communication.
+It is recommended that you select the Network Level Authentication (NLA) option on the remote Windows device for secure communication.
 RDP operates on NLA which is a secured channel of communication.
 Connecting users must be aware of NLA settings on the target device.

-If NLA is enabled on the target device, connecting users can access the target device only with certain authentication.
-The following are the key considerations for adding consoles:
+If NLA is enabled on the target device, connecting users can access the target device only with particular credentials.
+The following are considerations for adding consoles: